 The Truth About Unopened Tortillas Past Expiration Date

 Have you ever found a pack of tortillas buried in the back of your pantry, past its expiration date?
-It's a common scenario for many households.
+It's a common situation for many households.
 The big question is, are these unopened tortillas still safe to eat?
 In this blog post, we will delve into the truth about unopened tortillas past their expiration date and provide you with practical tips on food safety and storage.

 Understanding Expiration Dates on Tortillas